marcelcure/FsnNodeHealthCheck/README.md

 (6) There is sufficient free disk space on your node's / partition.
 You can configure exactly how much free disk space you want there to be.

-In addition the programme reports back to the home PC how many FSN rewards have been earned.
+In addition the programme reports back to the home PC, or backup VPS how many FSN rewards have been earned.